equalitylabs/digitalsecuritycurriculum/pages/02.curriculum/08.secure-your-social-media/chapter8.en.md

 GENERAL GUIDELINES ON CLIENTS AND APPS

-Twitter users can allow various third-party applications, including other social networking and photo-sharing sites to interact with their Twitter accounts, for example in order to share photos uploaded via websites such as Instagram, or TwitPic.<sup>2</sup> However, data when using social networking sites you must be careful when integrating your profiles on different social networking
+Twitter users can allow various third-party applications, including other social networking and photo-sharing sites to interact with their Twitter accounts, for example in order to share photos uploaded via websites such as Instagram, or TwitPic.<a href="#index2"><sup>2</sup></a> However, data when using social networking sites you must be careful when integrating your profiles on different social networking

 sites.
 These third-party sites have their own terms of use, privacy policies and privacy settings which are not necessarily the same as Twitter's.
 Even if your Twitter account is relatively secure, your profiles on a third-party app/website may be completely exposed.
 Using the same username for multiple sites and accounts can make it easier for you to be tracked, using different names decreases that risk.
 The number of third-party sites and apps are vast, and only a few are explored in this guide.
 However, it is vital that you research and update your security settings on all third-party apps linked to your Twitter page.
 If you do not consider them secure enough, delete your profile and revoke its access to your Twitter account.